hybridsjs/hybrids/docs/built-in-factories/render.md

 ## Update Mechanism

 Render factory updates an element using global render scheduler.
-It listens to `@invalidate` event trigger by the change detection.
+It listens to `@invalidate` event triggered by the change detection.
 It schedules update with `requestAnimationFrame()` API and adds an element to the queue.
 The DOM is updated when one of the properties used in `fn` changes.

-However, if execution of the update passes ~16ms threshold (it counts from the beginning of the schedule), the following elements in the queue are updated with next `requestAnimationFrame()`.
+However, if execution of the update passes ~16ms threshold (it counts from the beginning of the schedule), the following elements in the queue are updated within the next `requestAnimationFrame()`.

 ### Manual Update